rherv/anti-analysis/README.md

 fn main() {
   /* - Virtual Machine Detection - */
   // Checks for VM file artifacts see https://github.com/rherv/anti-analysis/blob/main/src/win/vm.rs for checked files

-  // NOTE: Having VMware installed on a system may flag this check if vm::check_all_files() {
+  // IMPORTANT NOTE: Having VMware installed on a system as a host may flag this check. if vm::check_all_files() {
     println!("[+] detected VM file");
   }

-  // Checks for VM specific processes if vm::check_all_processes() {
+  if vm::check_all_processes() {
     println!("[+] detected VM process");
   }

-  // Checks for VM specific registry keys if vm::check_all_reg_keys() {
+  if vm::check_all_reg_keys() {
     println!("[+] detected VM regkey");
   }

+  if vm::check_all_mac_addresses() {
+    println!("[+] detected VM mac address");
+  }

+  // IMPORTANT NOTE: Having VMware installed on a system as a host may flag this check. if vm::check_all_devices() {
+    println!("[+] detected VM device");
+  }

   /* - Sandbox Detection - */
-  // Checks CPU core count, parameter is the minumum core count before beling detected if sandbox::check_cpu_with_threshold(2) {
+  // Checks CPU core count, parameter is the minumum core count before beling detected. if sandbox::check_cpu_with_threshold(2) {
     println!("[+] detected sandbox CPU");
   }

-  // Checks RAM size, parameter is the minumum GB count before beling detected if sandbox::check_ram_with_threshold(4) {
+  // Checks RAM size, parameter is the minumum GB count before beling detected. if sandbox::check_ram_with_threshold(4) {
     println!("[+] detected sandbox RAM");
   }

-  // Checks recent files count, parameter is the minumum file count before beling detected if sandbox::check_recent_files_with_threshold(20) {
+  // Checks recent files count, parameter is the minumum file count before beling detected. if sandbox::check_recent_files_with_threshold(20) {
     println!("[+] detected sandbox recent files");
   }

-  // Checks system uptime, parameter is the minumum uptime in minutes before beling detected if sandbox::check_uptime_with_threshold(5) {
+  // Checks system uptime, parameter is the minumum uptime in minutes before beling detected. if sandbox::check_uptime_with_threshold(5) {
     println!("[+] detected sandbox uptime");
   }